merkatorgis/docker4gis/docs/postgis.md

 clients probably reconnect automatically, do plan to perform the restore asap.
 For instance, PostgREST API queries are likely to fail, since they tend to write transaction parameters.

+Note that upgrades are up-only, e.g. restoring a dump of a PostGIS 3.1 database into a PostGIS 2.5 database will fail.